Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

                [--timeout TIMEOUT] [-w WARN] [--warning-pattern WARN_PATTERN]
                [--warning-regex WARN_REGEX]

-Scans a logfile for a set of patterns or regex and alerts on the number of matches.
+Scans a logfile for matching patterns or regular expressions and alerts based on the number of matches found.
+Reads the file backwards from the end and supports Icinga acknowledgement integration to suppress repeated alerts for known issues.
+Configurable alarm duration limits how long matches trigger alerts.
+Requires root or sudo.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --alarm-duration ALARM_DURATION
-                        How long should this check return an alert on new matches (in minutes)?
-This is overwritten by --icinga- callback.
-Default: 60 --always-ok           Always returns OK.
+                        Duration in minutes for how long new matches trigger an alert.
+Overwritten by `--icinga-callback`.
+Default:
+                        60
+  --always-ok           Always returns OK.
-  -c, --critical CRIT   Set the critical threshold for the number of found
+  -c, --critical CRIT   CRIT threshold for the number of found critical
-                        critical matches.
-Default: 1 --critical-pattern CRIT_PATTERN
+                        matches.
+Default: 1
+  --critical-pattern CRIT_PATTERN
                         Any line containing this pattern will count as a critical.
+Can be specified multiple times.
   --critical-regex CRIT_REGEX
                         Any line matching this Python regex will count as a critical.
+Can be specified multiple times.
-  --filename FILENAME   Set the path to the logfile.
+  --filename FILENAME   Path to the logfile.
   --icinga-callback     Get the service acknowledgement from Icinga.
-This
-                        overwrites `--alarm-duration`.
+                        Overwrites `--alarm-duration`.
 Default: False --icinga-password ICINGA_PASSWORD
                         Icinga API password.
   --icinga-service-name ICINGA_SERVICE_NAME
                         Unique name of the service using this check within Icinga.
-Take it from the `__name` service attribute, for example `icinga-server!my-service-name`.
+Take it from the `__name` service attribute.
+                        Example: `icinga-server!my-service-name`.
   --icinga-url ICINGA_URL
-                        Icinga API URL, for example https://icinga-
+                        Icinga API URL.
+Example: `https://icinga-server:5665`.
-                        server:5665.
   --icinga-username ICINGA_USERNAME
                         Icinga API username.
   --ignore-pattern IGNORE_PATTERN
-                        Any line containing this pattern will be ignored.
+                        Any item containing this pattern will be ignored.
+Can be specified multiple times.
+Example: `boot` matches both `/boot` and `/boot/efi`.
   --ignore-regex IGNORE_REGEX
-                        Any line matching this Python regex will be ignored.
+                        Any item matching this Python regex will be ignored.
+                        Can be specified multiple times.
+Example:
+                        `(?i)linuxfabrik` for a case-insensitive match.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: True --no-proxy            Do not use a proxy.
-Default: False --suppress-lines      Suppress the found lines in the output, only report the number of findings.
+  --no-proxy            Do not use a proxy.
+  --suppress-lines      Suppress the found lines in the output and only report
+                        the number of findings.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 5 (seconds) -w, --warning WARN    Set the warning threshold for the number of found
+Default: 5 (seconds) -w, --warning WARN    WARN threshold for the number of found warning
-                        warning matches.
-Default: 1 --warning-pattern WARN_PATTERN
+                        matches.
+Default: 1
+  --warning-pattern WARN_PATTERN
                         Any line containing this pattern will count as a warning.
+Can be specified multiple times.
   --warning-regex WARN_REGEX
                         Any line matching this Python regex will count as a warning.
+Can be specified multiple times.
 ```